Aleph Zadik Aleph: Symbols and traditions

-Guiding principles

-There are "Seven Cardinal Principles" through which all AZA members (Alephs) are expected to conduct their life.
+There are Seven Cardinal Principles through which all AZA members (Alephs) are expected to conduct their lives.
 These principles underline the intent and character of the organization.
 They are patriotism, Judaism, filial love, charity, conduct, purity, and fraternity.
-These principles can be found inscribed on the AZA logo, and are often recited during opening rituals of business meetings.
+These principles are inscribed on the AZA logo.
+They are often recited during opening rituals of business meetings.

-Programming
+Activities

 Six programming "folds", or considerations, are used as the basis for all program planning.
-In 1928, Dr. Boris D. Bogen, one of the founders of the American Jewish Joint Distribution Committee, presented his ideas for the original "Five-Fold-and-Full Plan" to AZA's governing body, the Supreme Advisory Council.He proposed the addition of the original five programming folds: Social, Athletics, Community Service / Social Action, Education, and Judaism (S.A.C.E.J.)
-In 2020, the 97th Executive Body voted to add a sixth programing fold, 'health'.
+In 1928, Dr. Boris D. Bogen, one of the founders of the American Jewish Joint Distribution Committee, presented his ideas for the original "Five-Fold-and-Full Plan" to AZA's governing body, the Supreme Advisory Council.
+He proposed the addition of the original five programming folds: Social, Athletics, Community Service / Social Action, Education, and Judaism (S.A.C.E.J.)
+In 2020, the 97th Executive Body voted to add a sixth programming fold, 'health'.
 It is expected that all AZA events fall into at least one of these folds, and it is encouraged that programs span multiple folds.
 A program that incorporates every fold, a "six-fold program", is considered a significant undertaking and is particularly special.

-Organization
+Governance

 Levels

 AZA is administered internationally by BBYO, Inc.'s professional staff in the international office in Washington, D.C.
 Organizational units outside of North America are affiliated with BBYO, Inc. but are operated independently.
-In North America, the organization is broken down into 43 geographic regions, each of which has professional staff that report to the international office.
+In North America, the organization is broken down into 43 geographic regions, each of which has a professional staff that reports to the international office.
 Some regions may be further split into councils and cities depending on their size and geography, and each of these may also employ staff.
 The final level is the chapter, which employs volunteer advisors, and reports to their local staff.
 All members belong to a single chapter.
 Some BBYO programs (such as summer programs in Israel) do not require membership in BBYO.

 Leadership

-The organization is steered by a democratically elected board of officers on the international, regional, council and chapter levels.
+The organization is steered by a democratically elected board of officers on the international, regional, council, and chapter levels.
 The officers elected may vary from one level to the other and between different chapters and regions.
-A group of elected officers is often referred to as the "executive board" or just simply the "board".
+A group of elected officers is often referred to as the "executive board", or just simply the "board".
 Elections are typically held annually or semi-annually.
+Boards are often referred to by the first letter of their jurisdiction for levels higher than chapter board.
+For example, Regional Board can be called 'R Board' and International Board can be called 'I Board'.